archernar/cuu/README.md

        lpl       listpolicies-local       -a               Lists local (user managed) policies lpa       listpolicies-aws         -a               Lists aws policies
                  listuserpolicies         -a -u
-                 getpolicies              -a -t            Get the policy docs assocaiated with the regex in -t detachuserpolicies       -a -u
+       gap       getallpolicies           -a               Get all local policy docs defined for this account detachuserpolicies       -a -u
                  attachpolicytouser       -a -u -t         Specify the policy arn with -t addusertogroup           -a -u -t         Specify the group name with -t